35+ Nursing Interview Questions and Sample Answers

 Tell me about a time you had to deal with a difficult situation and didn’t have the support of others available.

 Sample answer: I was in a difficult situation in my previous job.
-I was working under a tight deadline but wasn’t able to get a few staff members to contribute their work.
-Ultimately, what I did was have the deadline extended by using my communication skills.
-Asking our client for a day or two of more time was easy when I gave them all of the facts.
+I worked under a tight deadline but couldn’t get a few staff members to contribute to their work.
+Ultimately, what I did was had the deadline extended by using my communication skills.
+Asking our client for a day or two of more time was easy when I gave them all the facts.

 What are your career goals?

 Sample answer: I’d like to become a nurse manager at some point in my career.
 Or have some experience in the private medical sector.
 I believe that one-on-one medical attention is something that shouldn't only be able to be provided to the wealthy.
 I believe that personal care can be standardized across the United States and with all types of healthcare systems.

 Why is this interview question asked?
 Displays acknowledgment of what the job function can provide the candidate and what the hospital or health center experience can provide in return.
 Answer this question as a 5-year plan.

 How would you handle a patient who doesn’t have health care insurance?